julienrwe/dam-documentation/src/general.md

 - **Integrate a trustable blockchain betwork** : deploy an instantaneous settlement with accurate tracking, <u>verifiable</u> and <u>trustable</u> for you and your business partners on a private blockchain

-- **Make Real World Assets Digital Native** : imagine currency, loyalty program, vouchers, ticketing, commodities... powering a <u>secured</u>, <u>frictionless</u>  and <u>programable</u> digital payment experience
+- **Make Real-World Assets (RWA) Digital Native** : imagine currency, loyalty program, vouchers, ticketing, commodities... powering a <u>secured</u>, <u>frictionless</u>  and <u>programable</u> digital payment experience

 - **Create new services never possible before** : own your fully digital ecosystem and <u>reinvent how value flows</u>.
 Build a new offering with multiple interacting digital assets on an all-in-one platform.

 ## Application Areas

-**Digital assets can totally transform many industries, through voucher payment, ecosystem currency, faster transactional settlement or even a central bank digital currency (CBDC).**
+**Assets digitazation can totally transform many industries, through voucher payment, ecosystem currency, faster transactional settlement or even a central bank digital currency (CBDC).**

 On a blockchain, **asset digitization** can enable fractional ownership, automated compliance, and improved liquidity.